 TV journalist Reiko Asakawa does a story on a growing urban legend centred around a haunted video broadcast.
 Accordingly, if one tunes to a particular channel, they will receive the image of a woman followed by a phone call that warns them that they have one week to live – and within exactly seven days all recipients have purportedly died.
 As Reiko investigates the spate of deaths, she discovers and views the videotape, then receives the phone call and realises that the curse is true.
 She and her ex-husband race to try and stop the curse before Reiko’s seven days are up.
 The trail of clues left on the videotape leads them to uncover a mystery involving a psychic woman who committed suicide after being ridiculed for predicting the eruption of a volcano and the murder and burial of her daughter down a well.

 Ring was one of the biggest genre hits in Japan in the last decade.
 Its success has spawned two sequels, The Spiral (1998) and Ring 2 (1999), a prequel Ring 0: Birthdays (2000), which tells Sadako’s story, and a twelve-episode tv series Ring: The Final Chapter (1999).
 This was followed by a South Korean remake The Ring Virus (1999) and a surprisingly good Hollywood remake The Ring (2002), which also spawned two sequels The Ring Two (2005) and Rings (2017).
-These were followed a few years later by two further Japanese sequels Sadako 3D (2012) and Sadako 3D 2 (2013), as well as Sadako vs Kayako (2016), a crossover with the Ju-on/The Grudge series.
+These were followed a few years later by two further Japanese sequels Sadako 3D (2012) and Sadako 3D 2 (2013), as well as Sadako vs Kayako (2016), a crossover with the Ju-on/The Grudge series, and Sadako (2019).
 The novel the film is based on had earlier been filmed as a little seen Japanese tv movie in 1995.
 Ring was an enormous success and has been copied by numerous other films throughout Asia, most of which readily borrow the central image of the long-haired ghost girl.

 There is a good and original idea at the heart of Ring – that of a haunted videotape/tv broadcast.
 The film is canny enough to pitch the idea as an urban legend (being spread wholly, it seems, by schoolgirls).
 The film is effective in the scenes with the heroine and her ex-husband examining the tape and trying to piece the mystery together.
 In the lead, the beautiful Matsushima Nanako creates a sincere and honest onscreen presence that carries much of the film.